Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ### Open an issue

-* For documentation issues relating to pages in the Start, Build, Transpile, Verify, Run, and Migration guides sections, please open an issue in the [Qiskit/documentation repo](https://github.com/Qiskit/documentation/issues/new/choose) rather than the Qiskit/qiskit-ibm-runtime repo.
+* For documentation issues relating to pages in the Start, Build, Transpile, Verify, Run, and Migration guides sections of https://docs.quantum.ibm.com, please open an issue in the [Qiskit/documentation repo](https://github.com/Qiskit/documentation/issues/new/choose) rather than the Qiskit/qiskit-ibm-runtime repo.
 In other words, any page that DOES NOT have `/api/` in the url should be addressed in the Qiskit/documentation repo.
 (Exception: the Migration guide urls contain `/api/` but are managed in the Qiskit/documentation repo.)
 * For issues relating to API reference pages (any page that contains /api/ in the url), please open an issue in the repo specific to that API reference.

 ### Pull request checklist